-Brian Curtin is entering his 20th season as a member of the Winona State University coaching staff.
+Brian Curtin has been on the sideline with the Warrior coaching staff for over 20 years.
 Curtin tutors WSU defensive backs while also serving as the team’s co-defensive coordinator.

 Curtin has been a member of head coach Tom Sawyer’s staff almost from the beginning, helping turn around a program and usher in an era of unprecedented success.
-Curtin joined the WSU staff in 1997, Sawyer’s second year as the team’s head man.
+Curtin joined the Winona Staff football staff in 1997 - Sawyer's second year as the head coach.

-In those 18 seasons, Curtin has helped the Warriors to eight NSIC Championships, as well as the 2010 NSIC South Division crown.
-WSU has advanced to the NCAA Division II Playoffs five times since Curtin’s arrival while also playing in three Mineral Water Bowls.
+Curtin has helped the Warriors to eight NSIC Championships, as well as the 2010 NSIC South Division crown.
+WSU has advanced to the NCAA Division II Playoffs six times since Curtin’s arrival while also playing in three Mineral Water Bowls.

-Curtin has helped the Warriors to five seasons of ten or more victories and 11 campaigns in which the team won at least eight games.
-His defenses also helped the team compile a 35 game home conference winning streak that began in 1999 and stretched through the end of the 2008 season.
+Curtin has helped the Warriors to six seasons of 10 or more victories and 13 campaigns in which the team won at least eight games.
+His defenses also helped the team compile a 35-game home conference winning streak that began in 1999 and stretched through the end of the 2008 season.

-Since joining the WSU staff, Curtin has helped tutor defensive units that led the NSIC in turnover margin (four times), scoring defense (three times), total defense (twice), rush defense and passing efficiency defense.
+Since joining the WSU staff, Curtin has helped tutor defensive units that led the NSIC in turnover margin (five times), scoring defense (three times), total defense (twice), rush defense and passing efficiency defense.